ThomasCarroll/Detecting_Metastasis_Doorways_in_Breast_Cancer_with_ZeroCostDL4Mic/README.md

 # Training a Deep Learning model for detecting metastasis doorways called TMEM
 ## What is TMEM - Tumor MicroEnvironemnt of Metastasis
-TMEM is an immunohistochemical biomarker for doorways on blood vessels that support tumor cell dissemination and is prognostic for metastatic outcome in breast cancer patients.
+TMEM is an immunohistochemical biomarker for doorways on blood vessels that support tumor cell dissemination and is prognostic for metastatic outcome in breast cancer patients (refs).
 TMEM is composed of three cell types - an invasive tumor cell (TC), a macrophage (M) and an endothelial cell (EC) - in stable physical contact with each other.

 Following image taken from [Robinson et al. 2009](https://pubmed.ncbi.nlm.nih.gov/19318480/), shows two examples of TMEM structures in triple IHC immunostained human breast cancer tissue.
 TMEMs, marked in black squares, were visually identified and drawn by pathologists.